-Rural Development (the Agency) published an interimrule for REAP on April 14, 2011.
-The REAP interim rule established a consolidated REAP program by including each part of the program in a single subpart.
-Up to then, only the RES and EEI grant and guaranteed loan program requirements had been implemented under 7 CFR part 4280, subpart B and, for requirements established by the 2008 Farm Bill, through Federal Register notices.
-The requirements for energy audit and renewable energy development assistance grants have been implemented through a series of Federal Register notices.
-The Agency consolidated those programs into one REAP program.

-Based on comments received from the public on the interim rule, which was published in the Federal Register on April 14, 2011 (76 FR 21110), and the proposed rule, which was published on April 12, 2013 (78 FR 22044) and through agency review of the program thus far, this final rule intends to changechangechangechange certain components of the interim rule ruleto reduce burden and to streamline application process for the REAP programprogramprogramprogramprogram.
-In particular:
+The final rule changes certain components of the program to reduce burden and to streamline application process for applicants.
+The following paragraphs discuss the major aspects of the final rule that are different from how the program is currently being implemented and administered.

 Project eligibility.
-The Agency is allowing the purchase of renewable energy systems for a rural small business or agricultural operation which is closely associated and shares an energy metering device with a residence.
+The Agency is allowing the purchase of renewable energy systems for a rural small business or agricultural operation, which is closely associated and shares an energy metering device with a residence.

 Eligibility Criteria.
 For energy efficiency improvement projects, the Agency is requiring the energy efficiency improvements use less energy on an annual basis in order to be eligible for program funding.

 Technical reports.
+The Agency has made several changes associated with the technical reports:

-The energy efficiency improvement and renewable energy system technical reports for projects with total project costs of $200,000 or less are being simplified; revising provisions associated with what is required for an energy assessment and an energy audit; providing for a single technical report option for renewable energy systems submitted through the process for applications for projects with total project costs of greater than $200,000; and eliminating the distinction between large and small solar and wind projects in preparing the technical reports.
+The energy efficiency improvement and renewable energy system technical reports for projects with total project costs of $200,000 or less are being simplified;

+Revising provisions associated with what is required for an energy assessment and an energy audit;

+Providing for a single technical report option for renewable energy systems submitted through the process for applications for projects with total project costs of greater than $200,000; and

+Eliminating the distinction between large and small solar and wind projects such that the content in technical reports for all solar and for all wind projects are the same.

 Applications.
-The final rule incorporates three grant application categories, which the Agency has also developed forms –– one forforforforfor projects with total project costs $200,000 and greater,uses RD Form 4280-3C , “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $200,000 and Greater;”;”;”;”; one forforforforfor projects with total project costs of less than $200,000, but more than $80,000,uses Form RD 4280-3B, “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of Less Than $200,000, but More Than $80,000;”;”;”;”; and oneoneoneoneone for projects with total project costs of $80,000 or less,uses Form RD 4280-3A, “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $80,000 or Less.”
+The final rule incorporates three grant application categories, for which the Agency has developed forms .
+For projects with total costs $200,000 and greater, applicants may use RD Form 4280-3C , “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $200,000 and Greater.”
+For projects with total costs of less than $200,000, but more than $80,000, applicants may use Form RD 4280-3B, “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of Less Than $200,000, but More Than $80,000.”
+Finally, for projects with total costs of $80,000 or less, applicants may use Form RD 4280-3A, “Application for Renewable Energy Systems and Energy Efficiency Improvement Projects, Total Project Cost of $80,000 or Less.”
 The three application categories require different amounts of paperwork.
-With the changes, the smaller the total project costs, the lesser amount of paperwork and burden associated with the process.
+With the changes, the smaller the total project costs, the lesser amount of paperwork and burden are associated with the process.

 Scoring criteria.
+The Agency has made a number of changes to the scoring criteria:

-The Agency has removed scoring criteria for technical merit and commercial availability;added a criterion based on energy generated per dollar requested;
+removed scoring criteria for technical merit and commercial availability because technical merit was too subjective and difficult to quantify and pre-commercial technologies are excluded from eligibility;

+added a criterion based on energy generated per dollar requested;

 modified the environmental benefits criterion;

 modified the size of the agricultural producer/small business criterion;

 modified the previous assistance criterion;

-modified the “readiness” criterion now referred to as “commitment of funds,”
+modified the “readiness” criterion now referred to as “commitment of funds;”

-modified the simple payback criterion, and
+modified the simple payback criterion; and

 modified the administrative points criterion.

 Pre-commercial technology.
 The Agency removed pre-commercial technology as an eligible technology.
 Only commercially available technologies would be eligible for grants and guaranteed loans.